-If you are reporting a payment that includes noncash property, show the fair market value of the property at the time of payment.
+If you are reporting a payment that includes noncash property, show the FMV of the property at the time of payment.

 Report the type of payment information as described next for: (a) Dividend, interest, and royalty payments; (b) Real estate transactions; and (c) Other information.